callmecavs/bricks.js/README.md

 })
 ```

 It's recommended that you assign your Bricks instance to a variable.
-Using your instance, you can enable a resize handler, bind callback handlers, and handle dynamically added elements.
+Using your instance you can enable the resize handler, bind callback handlers, and handle dynamically added elements.

 Parameters passed to the constructor are detailed below.

 #### Parameters

-Note that each of the following parameters are required:
+Note that each of the following parameters are **required**:

 * A [container](#container)
 * A [packed](#packed) attribute